Open energy system models: ficus

 ficus is a mixed integer optimization model for local energy systems.
 It is being developed at the Institute for Energy Economy and Application Technology, Technical University of Munich, Munich, Germany.
 The project maintains a website.
 The project is hosted on GitHub. ficus is written in Python and uses the Pyomo library.
 The user can choose between the open source GLPK solver or the commercial CPLEX solver.

 Based on URBS, ficus was originally developed for optimizing the energy systems of factories and has now been extended to include local energy systems. ficus supports multiple energy commodities – goods that can be imported or exported, generated, stored, or consumed – including electricity and heat.
 It supports multiple-input and multiple-output energy conversion technologies with load-dependent efficiencies.
 The objective of the model is to supply the given demand at minimal cost. ficus uses exogenous cost time series for imported commodities as well as peak demand charges with a configurable timebase for each commodity in use.

+GENeSYS-MOD

+The Global Energy System Model (GENeSYS-MOD) is a linear cost-minimizing optimization model being developed at Technische Universität Berlin, Germany.
+The project was originally based on the OSeMOSYS framework and the first version was released in 2017 using GAMS.
+The codebase was later translated into Julia.
+Both versions and a representative dataset are available on GitHub.

+GENeSYS-MOD couples the demand sectors covering electricity, buildings, industry, and transport and finds the cost-optimal investment into conventional and renewable energy generation, storage, and infrastructure.
+The research focus is on long-term system development and pathway analysis.

+The model was first used to analyze decarbonization scenarios at the global level, broken down into ten regions.
+However, the framework is highly flexible, allowing for calculations at various levels of detail, from individual households to global aggregations, depending on the desired research question and availability of input data.

+A 2019 study examined the low-carbon transition of the European energy system and specifically the problem of stranded assets under a range of scenarios.
+It found that up to €200 billion in fossil-fueled capacities could be stranded by 2035 unless stronger policy signals are able to address short-term planning biases.
+Another 2019 study evaluates China's energy system transformation, highlighting the need to reduce coal consumption by 60% by 2050 to meet global climate targets.
+Renewable energies, and in particular photovoltaics and onshore wind, emerge as cost-effective solutions, but overcoming local resistance and increasing stakeholder engagement remain crucial for success.
+A 2021 study investigates the European Green Deal goal of achieving 100% greenhouse gas reductions by 2050, examining the interplay of technological developments, policy imperatives, and societal attitudes.
+The study presents four future storylines that highlight the critical contribution of high rates of electrification combined with near-term technology deployment to achieve the necessarily rapid decarbonization.